 Shukkeien Garden 縮景園

-A lake garden with a memorial to the Hiroshima bomb victims
+A lake garden in Hiroshima with a memorial for the victims of the atomic bomb

 - The Atomic Bomb Victims' Memorial, which is inside the garden grounds